Exotic Psilocybin Mushroom Species Reviews Part I: Echelons (minimal spoilers)

 Warning: If you want to experience these mushrooms free of expectations, proceed with caution.
 Psychedelic experiences are highly influenced by set, setting, and expectation.

-For this reason, I have divided my review into several parts:
+For this reason, I have divided my review into two parts:

 In Part I (least spoilers), I assign each species into echalons, with the species I regard most highly at the top and the species I regard lower towards the bottom.
 If you only wish to know which species I like most so you have more data to decide what species to pursue next in your cultivation journey, read only this post.